keepkipod/router/my-story.md

 so I can get on with all other stuff

 Still not sure why the apps are being deployed right away and not waiting to become ready before moving on to next sync-wave

+Got into troubles with passing over the semver over to the right event PR vs push to branch, will skip for now